jeffgbutler/CarvelWorkshop/kapp-controller/README.md

      - kbld: {}
    ```

-   That looks a little strange, but it is basically telling the kapp controller we want to run kbld.
+   This looks a little strange, but it is basically telling the kapp controller we want to run kbld.
 You can specify
    some options for kbld if desired that roughly correspond to command line options on the kbld CLI.
 We don't need to
    specify anything in this case, so we just supply an empty map (`{}`)